julien-c/trainer-proposal/README.md

 ## TL;DR

-A bottom-up refactor of (most of) the example scripts that will pave the way for more cool stuff to come in the future.
+A bottom-up, incremental refactor of the example scripts (the main ones at least) that will pave the way for more cool stuff to come in the future.

+**Timeline**: around ~2 weeks

-## In which order to read this proposal
+## In which order to read the code in this proposal

 ```bash
 # Clone the repo, then install torch and transformers